Junyuxue/Junyuxue.github.io/_pages/about.md

 Research
 ------
 <div class="justified">
-My research interests include Computer Networks (especially Time-sensitive Network), Internet of Things and AI For Science.
-I also focus on the application of AI in the energy field, such as Non-Intrusive Load Monitoring (NILM).
+Keywords: Computer Networks, Data Center Network, Green Computing My research interests include Computer Networks (especially Time-sensitive Network) and Internet of Things.
+I focus on the application of AI in these two areas, especially in data center network architecture and edge intelligence.
+I am also interested in the energy consumption in computing. <br>
 In addition to academic issues, I also pay attention to the practical application of various technologies in the real world.
 I am actively exploring the combination of academic and engineering (they should not be confused).
 </div>

 Honors & Awards
 ------
-- Bachelor of Engineering with Honors (Top 5%), China University of Petroleum (East China).
-(Jun.
-2024)
+- 06/2024, Bachelor of Engineering with Honors (Top 5%), China University of Petroleum (East China).
-- Outstanding Graduate of Shandong Province, China.
-(Jan.
-2024)
+- 01/2024, Outstanding Graduate of Shandong Province, China.
-- Xiaomi Grand Scholarship. **(Only 4 undergraduate students in UPC, 20000RMB)** (Nov.
-2023)
+- 11/2023, Xiaomi Grand Scholarship. **(Only 4 undergraduate students in UPC, 20000RMB)**
-- Qingdao Outstanding University Student (Top 1000).
-(May.
-2023)
+- 05/2023, Qingdao Outstanding University Student (Top 1000).
-- Second Prize, China Collegiate Computing Contest-Network Technology Challenge.
-(Sep.
-2023)
+- 09/2023, Second Prize, China Collegiate Computing Contest-Network Technology Challenge.
-- Third Prize, The 12th "China Software Cup" College Student Software Design Competition.
-(Aug.
-2023)
+- 08/2023, Third Prize, The 12th "China Software Cup" College Student Software Design Competition.
-- First Prize in Shandong Province, China Undergraduate Mathematical Contest in Modeling (CUMCM).
-(Nov.
-2022)
+- 11/2022, First Prize in Shandong Province, China Undergraduate Mathematical Contest in Modeling (CUMCM).
-- First Prize in the Eastern Division, CCF Big Data & Computing Intelligence Contest.
-(Nov.
-2022)
+- 11/2022, First Prize in the Eastern Division, CCF Big Data & Computing Intelligence Contest.

 Teaching
 ------
-- Teaching Assistant, CS111 - C Program Design Basis (With Prof. [Wenjin Wang](https://www.sustech.edu.cn/zh/faculties/wangwenjin.html), For Undergraduate Students, SUSTech, Fall, 2024)
+- 2024 Fall, Teaching Assistant, CS111 - C Program Design Basis (With Prof. [Wenjin Wang](https://www.sustech.edu.cn/zh/faculties/wangwenjin.html), For Undergraduate Students, SUSTech)

 News
 ------
+- 10/2024, Our paper published on the IEEE SustainCom 2024 won the **Best Paper Award**.
-- One paper was accepted by [IEEE SustainCom 2024]().
-(Sep.
-2024)
+- 09/2024, One paper was accepted by IEEE SustainCom 2024.
 <!-- - <div style="display: flex; justify-content: space-between;">
     <span>One paper was accepted by IEEE SustainCom 2024. </span>
     <span>Sep.
 2024</span>